Yellow birch and acid deposition in the Southern Appalachians

-Examples of some of the serious damages found on larger diameter yellow birch trees include dead and decayed roots, cankers and conks on lower bole area, and presence of adventitious roots (a tree stress-response).
-Click image to enlarge.
+Pictured: Examples of some of the serious damages found on larger diameter yellow birch trees include dead and decayed roots, cankers and conks on lower bole area, and presence of adventitious roots (a tree stress-response).
+Click to enlarge.

-Relationship of elevation (X), pH of 0-4 inch mineral soil (Y), and damage index (Z) for all dbh size classes of yellow birch.
+Pictured: Relationship of elevation (X), pH of 0-4 inch mineral soil (Y), and damage index (Z) for all dbh size classes of yellow birch.
 Highest levels of damage index (yellow to red) were observed at highest elevations and lowest pH values.
-Click image to enlarge.
+Click to enlarge.

-The number of yellow birch seedlings (< 1 inch dbh) and saplings (1 to < 5 inch dbh) found associated with all size classes of yellow birch trees at 48 sites.
+Pictured: The number of yellow birch seedlings (< 1 inch dbh) and saplings (1 to < 5 inch dbh) found associated with all size classes of yellow birch trees at 48 sites.
 Note many sites have no seedling or sapling regeneration.
 High numbers of seedlings were found growing along base of dead and down large yellow birch trees releasing stored calcium into the soil.
-Click image to enlarge.
+Click to enlarge.

 Amacher, M.A. and C.H.
 Perry.
 2008.
 Criterion 4.
 2010 National Report on Sustainable Forests.
 In review.